alabou/NMOS-MatroxOnly/NMOS With Node Reservation.md

 This operation is atomic on a per Node basis.
 It is not possible to renew multiple Nodes simultaneously.

 This operation attempts to renew an exclusive session and obtain an associated bearer token.
 The session expires in 60 minutes unless it is renewed.
-A session is "alive" for 60 seconds after being acquired or used.
+A session is "alive" for AliveTime seconds after being acquired or used.

 This operation fails with a status `Unauthorized` if the bearer token of an `Authorization` header is invalid or the session has expired.